Sen. Burr: I sold off stocks because of TV reports, not inside info about coronavirus

 "In December 2018, shortly after becoming chairman of the Senate Armed Services Committee, I instructed my financial advisor to move me out of all stocks and into mutual funds to avoid any appearance of controversy.
 My advisor has been doing so faithfully since that time and I am not aware of or consulted about any transactions," Inhofe said.

-Good government group Citizens for Responsibility and Ethics in Washington said the Burr and Loeffler transactions were particularly troubling, and filed ethics complaints against both of them.
+The non-profit group Citizens for Responsibility and Ethics in Washington said the Burr and the Loeffler transactions were particularly troubling, and filed ethics complaints against both of them.

-"The job of a U.S. Senator is to serve the American people," said the group's executive director, Noah Bookbinder.
+"The job of a U.S. senator is to serve the American people," the group's executive director, Noah Bookbinder, said.
 "It appears that in a time of crisis, these senators chose instead to serve themselves, violating the public trust and abdicating their duty.
 They must be immediately investigated."